Packing normal maps into sprite sheets

 The reason is simple: The OpenGL shaders are fed with one set of coordinates and 2 textures.
 Using a different layout would require handling additional coordinates.

-There are 2 obvious ways to accomplish the goal:
+There are two obvious ways to accomplish the goal:

 Pack sheets, generate normal maps

-- Sprites rotated during the packing process require separate treatment
+- Sprites rotated during the packing process need to be treated separately.

 This way has several advantages: